Defxult/discordLevelingSystem/README.md

 ## `LevelUpAnnouncement`
 `class LevelUpAnnouncement(message=default_message, level_up_channel_id=None, allowed_mentions=default_mentions, tts=False, delete_after=None)`

 Level up announcements are for when you want to implement your own level up messages.
 Level up messages supports the values of who just leveled up, their XP/total XP, level, and rank.
-It also uses some of discord py's kwargs from it's `Messageable.send` such as `allowed_mentions`, `tts`, and `delete_after` to give you more control over the sent message.
+It also uses some of discord.py's kwargs from it's `Messageable.send` such as `allowed_mentions`, `tts`, and `delete_after` to give you more control over the sent message.

-* `message` (`str`)
+* `message` (`Union[str, discord.Embed]`)
   * The message that is sent when someone levels up.
   * defaults to `"<mention>, you are now **level <level>!**"`